- Training & Events

 To consider the lubrication process, it is convenient to divide the parts that need to be lubricated into two categories, cylinder parts and running parts.
 Cylinder parts include pistons, piston rings, cylinder liners, cylinder packing and valves.
 All parts associated with the driving end (the crankcase end), crosshead guides, main bearing and wristpin, crankpin and crosshead pin bearings are running parts.

 An equation recommended by Scales for estimating the amount of oil to inject into a cylinder for lubrication is:

 Where: B is the bore size (inches), S is the stroke (inches), N is the rotational speed (rpm) and Q is the usage rate expressed as quarts of oil per 24-hour day.

 The lubricant is then fed directly to the cylinders and packings using a mechanical pump and lubricator arrangement.
 Single-acting machines, which are usually open to the crankcase, utilize splash lubrication for cylinder lubrication.
 Compressor valves are lubricated from the atomized gas-lubricant in the system.

 Compared with cylinder part lubrication, the lubrication of running parts is typically much simpler because there is no contact with the gas.
 The equipment manufacturer specifies the required viscosity grade.

 Rotary compressors are classified as positive displacement or dynamic compressors.
 A positive displacement compressor utilizes gas volume reduction to increase gas pressure.
-Examples of this type of compressor include rotary screw, lobe and vane compressors (Figure 1,7,8,9 Figure 23 and Figure 33).
+Examples of this type of compressor include rotary screw, lobe and vane compressors (Figure 1, Figure 2and Figure 3).